15+ Consignment Shops Near You (And Online)

 2. thredUP

-thredUP is the world’s largest consignment and thrift store that sells clothing for women, kids, and even sells maternity wear.
+thredUP is the world’s largest consignment and thrift store, selling clothing for women and kids and even maternity wear.

-I personally haven’t used thredUP, but decided to see what it was like.
-Once I signed up, I did some cruising on the site.
+I haven’t used ThredUP personally, but I decided to see what it was like.
+Once I signed up, I was cruising on the site.
 I first checked out the designer section to see what kind of items they had.

-- Free Standard Bag: Whatever items thredUP accepts, they will pay you for.
-The rest will be sent back to you but the processing time is up to three weeks.
+• Free Standard Bag: ThredUP will pay you for whatever items they accept.
+The rest will be returned to you, but the processing time is up to three weeks.

 Sellers receive anywhere from 5 percent of the sale price for women’s items valued lower than $14.99 to 80 percent of the price of goods expected to sell for $300 or more.

-thredUP has a payout estimator if you want to get an estimate of how much your stuff is worth, before sending it to them.
+ThredUP has a payout estimator if you want to estimate the value of your stuff before sending it to them.

 3. The RealReal

-Just like thredUP, you request a shipping bag that comes with pre-paid postage so you can drop off your clothing at the post office.
-They also offer in-home pick up.
+Like ThredUP, you can request a shipping bag with pre-paid postage to drop off your clothing at the post office.
+They also offer in-home pickup.
+You get paid based on a scale if you successfully sell your items online.

 4. Worthy